-what else can i do in rwanda than gorillas
+what else can i do in rwanda 2024 other than mountain gorillas

 Rwanda may be better known for its turbulent history than its beautiful landscapes and wildlife.
-Rwanda may also not always offer the height of luxury and first-class service that its East African neighbors do.
+Rwanda offers the height of luxury and first-class service than its East African neighbors do.
 However, the charm of the people, the splendor of the landscapes, and the diversity of the wildlife will charm you and stay with you forever.

 When is the best time to visit Rwanda

 The best time to visit Rwanda is during the dry season of June, July, August, and September, then from December to February yearly.

 There is a strong light cloud cover during the dry seasons of the year and it offers the most suitable comfortable climate for mountain gorilla trekking, golden monkey trekking, chimpanzee trekking, and wildlife viewing.
 A highlight in September in Rwanda is the annual Kwita Izina Rwanda’s baby gorilla naming Ceremony.